Martin-Stiller/JG-Maker-Artist-D-Pro-Klipper-Mainsail/README.md

-<H1>JG Maker Astist D Pro with Klipper on an Old Lenovo Thinkpad</H1>
+<H1>JG Maker Artist D Pro with Klipper on an Old Lenovo ThinkPad</H1>

 Running Klipper installation on the JGMAKER Artist D PRO 3D Printer.

-I will say i do this for my Fun !
+I will say I do this for fun!
-I know i can buy me a better Printer for the money i investet in this Projekt !
+I know I can buy myself a better Printer for the money I invested in this Project !
-But i do it for my Fun to work on the Printer ( it was an Gift ).
+But I do it for fun to work on the Printer ( it was a Gift ).
 I like to Optimize Stuff :)

+Update:
+Added Makerbase MKS Robnin Pro v 1.0 Pinout